IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 >The **developer labs** 2 and 3 will only run with your local docker installation and therefor you will be guided later to create a additional local terminal sessions.

-> The following tool option are only relevant from lab when we going tol use the OpenShift oc CLI.
+> The following tool options are only relevant from lab when we going to use the OpenShift oc CLI to deploy the microservice to OpenShift.

 ---